+'''

 Sales - Marginal costs = Contribution = Fixed costs + Profit (if there is a profit) or Sales = Marginal costs + Fixed costs + Profit.

+'''

 Since the closing stocks do not have any element of fixed costs, profit shown by marginal costing technique may be different from that shown by absorption costing.
 When the entire stock is sold, there is no inventory i.e., neither there is opening nor closing stock, the profit revealed by both the methods will be same.
 But when sales and production are out of balance, difference in net profit is reported.
 When absorption costing is applied, the fixed manufacturing costs are shifted from one year to another year as a part of the inventory cost i.e. stock.
 If a company produces more than it sells in a given period, not all of the current manufacturing overheads will be deducted from sales i.e., closing stock will include a portion of fixed overheads.
-In other words, in absorption costing than marginal costing.
+In other words, in absorption costing inventory will be valued at a higher figure; therefore, profit will be more as revealed by absorption costing than marginal costing.
 Hence, profits will not necessarily increase with an increase in sale value.
 The position will be reverse, in case a company produces less than it sells in a given period.
 Thus, marginal costing can produce a net profit figure which is similar than or greater than or equal to the net profit as shown under absorption costing.